(Or listen to my podcast).

 Over time, I learned that aerobic exercise helps with brain function, increasing blood flow to the brain.
 Your brain is getting more oxygen, which it needs to function properly.
 Exercise also stimulates cell growth and improves neuroplasticity, something that’s so important in your concussion recovery.

-Studies show that every time you exercise, your body produces protein.
+Studies show that every time you exercise, your body produces protein (BDNF).
 Exercise will create a post-cognitive boost for hours, and there are way more benefits.
 It’s an important factor in healing from a concussion and improving cognitive skills.
 Your brain needs exercise, so it can obtain and use chemicals to heal.
 But the most important question is, how could I exercise after feeling so bad after every session?

 I went from 0 to 100 instead of building up - Exercise after a concussion

 Because I was always used to giving everything I had in a session, it was so hard for me to go to the gym and just do a few exercises.
 I always overdid it, and my concussion symptoms were getting worse and worse.

 It’s so important to build up exercise after sustaining a concussion.
 Your body is sensitive to every movement, which can worsen when you do too much.

 I felt lost because I didn’t know what to do anymore.
 Should I work out, or should I rest?

 It seemed like no one knew the answer, and I had to figure everything out myself.